Boss to Coach Conversation 4 of 5

 From the What I Do Best Exercise, take the item with the least number of connections between “What I get paid to do” and “What I do best”

-The highlights in your strengths report and balcony and basement guide.
+The highlights in your Strengths Report and Help and Hinder Guide.

 Craft a development objective answering the question “Is there a particular skill or area that you would like to learn?”
 OR “Is there an area where you know you already do well and want to amplify more?”